-An expressive language disorder is a disorder where somebody has difficulty expressing themselves, like the name suggests.
+An expressive language disorder is a disorder where somebody has difficulty expressing themselves, as the name suggests.
 This can take the form of speech, writing, gesturing, or even sign language for hearing impaired individuals.

 At times, the symptoms of an expressive language disorder may just seem like baby babble or typical childhood speech errors.
 For example, a child with an expressive language disorder might use incorrect verb tenses, a reduced phrase length, mix up singular and plural nouns, or omit certain letters.

-Children with expressive language disorders also tend to have smaller vocabularies than other children their age, and speak in shorter sentences.
+Children with expressive language disorders also tend to have smaller vocabularies than other children their age and speak in shorter sentences.

 Other symptoms of an expressive language disorder in children include: